 Although everyone agree that ultimately there is only one valid way to evaluate cosmological theories – according to how well they fare in observational tests – it is obvious that such tests are not alone in deciding the fate or popularity of a theory.
 There are other factors at play, some of them of a metaphysical and emotional kind.
 Scientists may feel a certain theory to be “attractive” even though it does not fare well with regard to observations.
 To illustrate this point, let me end by quoting from the lecture that Andrei Sakharov, the Russian physicist and political dissident, delivered (in absentia) when he was awarded the Nobel peace prize in 1975.
 Sakharov, who in the late 1960s did very important work in theoretical early-universe cosmology, said as follows :

 I support the cosmological hypothesis that states that the development of the universe is repeated in its basic characteristics an infinite number of times. … This weltanschauung cannot in the least devalue our sacred inspirations in this world, into which, like a gleam in the darkness, we have appeared in the darkness for an instant from the black nothingness of the ever-conscious matter, in order to make good the demands of reason and create a life worthy of ourselves and of the goal we only dimly perceive.

 I don’t have much more to add to the ongoing trickle of ideas around a steady-state cosmology.
-Progress is unlikely to occur until physicists get on board with immutable point charges and work out the implications.
-My thought experiments lead to the notion that the one time big bang is incorrect and that we do live in a recycling system where the bounce point is the Planck point charge core of supermassive black holes.
+Progress is unlikely to occur until physicists get on board with point charge theory and work out the implications.
+My thought experiments lead to the notion that the one time big bang is incorrect and that we do live in a recycling universe where the bounce point is the Planck scale point charge core of supermassive black holes.
 However, only time will tell when the physicists and cosmologists wake up to reality.

 J Mark Morris : San Diego : California